 The contest is open to all School District of La Crosse high school students.
 They should take the lessons learned or ignored from the Holocaust and write a thoughtful essay applying them to current issues, events or beliefs of their choice.

-Winning essays from School District of La Crosse high schools will be recognized and honored with cash prizes of $250 for first prize and $100 for second, and an opportunity for publication.
+Winning essays from School District of La Crosse high schools will be recognized and honored with cash prizes of $250 for first prize and $100 for second.

-- Submit your essay using the online entry form (NOTE: entries are not being accepted at this time).
+- Submit your essay using the online entry form.

-- Essays must be the writer’s own work and be about 1,000 words.
+- Essays must be the writer’s own work with a maximum of 1,000 words.

 - Although not a research essay, students should list sources for any quoted material at the end of their paper.

 - Submission of your entry indicates permission to publish.
 Sponsors reserve the right to not issue awards if essays do not meet expected standards.

 - Find further information on this website about the Maureen and Robert Freedland Fund for Studies of the Holocaust, or contact the LPEF office at (608) 787-0226.

 New essay contest has students comparing Holocaust to current events • WIZM • April 22, 2016

 Logan student wins prize for Holocaust studies • WXOW • April 21, 2016